tannerjared/DeepBrainNet/README.md

   deepbrainnet -d /data/ -o /output/ -m /app/Models/DBN_model.h5
 ```

 Below is running the container if you want to pass the DBN_model.h5 from your local machine.
 Note that the container on DockerHub has the model included.
+That container can be run with the above command.

 ```
 docker run --rm \